Security-Onion-Solutions/securityonion-docs/listing-accounts.rst

 OS
 --

-OS user accounts are stored in ``/etc/passwd``.
+Operating System (OS) user accounts are stored in ``/etc/passwd``.
 You can get a list of all OS accounts using the following command:

 ::

   cut -d: -f1 /etc/passwd

-Furthermore, you can get a list of all OS accounts that had a UID > 1000 (not a service account) using the following command:
+If you want a list of user accounts (not service accounts), then you can filter ``/etc/passwd`` for accounts with a UID greater than 1000 like this:

 ::